A great variety of wildlife is found in and around Walton-on-the-Naze.

 gulls and terns can be seen along the shore.

-the public footpath that’s stretches along the cliff tops from the Naze
+along the public footpath that’s stretches along the cliff tops from

-Tower.
-The reserve is owned by the Essex Wildlife Trust and is named after
+the Naze Tower.
+The reserve is owned by the Essex Wildlife Trust and

 Hamford Water and the Walton Backwaters is an area of tidal creeks,

-best by boat or from a public footpath which runs along much of the seawall.
+viewed best by boat or from a public footpath which runs along much

-Nature Reserve.
-It is an internationally important breeding ground for
+National Nature Reserve.
+It is an internationally important breeding

-Little Terns and wintering ground for Dark-bellied Brent Geese, wild foul
+ground for Little Terns and wintering ground for Dark-bellied Brent

 It also supports communities of coastal plants which are extremely